 Waterfront Recreation Program

-Community members have an opportunity to sign up for Boating in Boston's silver and gold memberships.
+Community members have an opportunity to sign up for a Boating in Boston season pass, good at all Boston locations and Washington, D.C. locations.
 Members get access to sailboats, kayaks, canoes, peddle boats, stand up paddleboards, and windsurfers.

 Marine Operations maintains a fleet of vessel available for charter and provides dockage, mooring, and training to boaters and sailors who wish to use the facilities at Columbia Point.